moabu/cluster-mgr/README.md

 There may be a few innocuous warnings, but this is normal.

-### Prepare Databases
+### Prepare Database

-Prepare the databases using the following commands:
+Prepare the database using the following commands:

 ```
 clustermgr-cli db upgrade